-RANCHO CUCAMONGA, Calif. – National Community Renaissance, one of the nation’s largest nonprofit community builders, is attacking a leading cause of death in the United States – secondhand smoke.
+RANCHO CUCAMONGA, Calif. – National CORE, one of the nation’s largest nonprofit community builders, is attacking a leading cause of death in the United States – secondhand smoke.

 Collaborating with a variety of health agencies, the Rancho Cucamonga-based company is transitioning its entire portfolio of workplace, market rate and senior housing in California to smoke-free communities by Aug.
 1, 2016.